chrispydizzle/scrawler/README.md

 ## Test
 A suite of unit tests has been written using the MS Test Framework which is installed alongside Visual Studio and can be run from the Visual Studio IDE.
 The tests are contained in the Scrawler.Testing project. <br />
 Just wanted to place a little more emphasis on this bit, as the code was written from the start with the intent to make all of the moving parts very testable.
 I have used some fairly standard dependency injection patterns as well as proper separation-of-concerns between each main component to ensure that I could test them as I wrote them without having to continually hammer some poor website. <br />
+There are three main test sets-
+* ResponseWorkerTests - These tests validate that the ResponseWorker appropriately classifies artifacts that are found during parsing (ie: internal/external static/link).
+* ParsingTests - These tests validate that the Parser correctly handles a variety of different artifcat types, and ensures they are normalized before being passed to the ResponseWorker
+* CrawlingTests - These tests validate the behavior of the crawler- that it avoids making duplicate requests, correctly follows internal links, and correctly avoids following external links and links to static elements.

 ## Run
 The console application takes a single command line argument, the domain/url to be crawled, and creates an xml file describing each page found within the domain.<br/>